Contributing¶

 poetry run make dependencies

-It is better to use the above make
+It is better to use the above make command, rather than poetry install and

-command will ensures your pre-commit hooks
+poetry run pre-commit install.
+This make command will ensures your pre-commit hooks

 are up-to-date with any changes made.